 Maryland Sled Dog Adventures LLC staff help buckle a child into the rig for a dryland dog sled ride after the Fair Hill Dryland Challenge.

 Maryland Sled Dog Adventures uses a two seat dryland dog sledding rig to hold a musher and passenger.
+Sled dog team at work.

 Someone looks ready to go for their dryland dog sled ride!